-- O Use only your own Thunderbolt adapters. - O Do not lend your Thunderbolt adapters to anyone. - O Do not plug anyone else's Thunderbolt adapters into your Mac.
+- Use only your own Thunderbolt adapters. - Do not lend your Thunderbolt adapters with anyone. - Do not plug anyone else's Thunderbolt adapters into your Mac.

-- Only use USB devices you have purchased. - O Do not plug in USB devices from anyone else. - O Do not plug any USB device you find "lying around" into your computer. - O Do not loan your USB devices to anyone.
+- Only use USB devices you have purchased. - Do not plug in USB devices from anyone else. - Do not plug any USB device you find "lying around" into your computer. - Do not loan your USB devices to anyone.